 By preparing these MCQs once after completing every topic, we can attempt the competitive exams like NEET efficiently and effectively.

-Let us look at the MCQs on life processes or only life processes MCQs.
+Let us Look at the MCQs on Life Processes or Only Life Processes MCQs.

 1. Lack of oxygen in muscles results in cramps on the cricketers often.
 Is this result due to ____?

+a.
 Non-conversion of glucose to pyruvate

+b.
 Conversion of pyruvate to glucose

+c.
 Conversion of pyruvate to ethanol

+d.
 Conversion of pyruvate to lactic acid

 Lactic acid is formed in the muscle from the carbohydrates metabolism in the cells.
 When muscles work hard (such as during the time of exercise), the ament of O2 needed is used for consumption during energy production.
 Thus O lacks in the muscles.
 This results in another process, anaerobic metabolism.
-The process of a product obtaining the energy anaerobically is lactic acid, which is built up in muscles that caused pain.
-Lactic acid, however, produced helps in the actual healing process.
+The process of a product obtaining the energy anaerobically is lactic acid, which is built up in muscles that cause pain.
+Lactic acid, however, helps in the actual healing process.

 2. The internal (cellular) energy reserve in autotrophs is called ____?

+a.
 Glycogen

+b.
 Starch

+c.
 Protein

+d.
 Fatty acid

 Answer: (b)

 Using the material in the form of water and carbon dioxide, converted into carbohydrates in the presence of chlorophyll and sunlight.
-Carbohydrates are utilised to provide energy to the plant.
+Carbohydrates are utilized to provide energy to the plant.
 The carbohydrates that are not used immediately are stored in the starch form, which serves as an internal energy reserve to use as and also when required by the plant.

 3. During contraction, what prevents the backflow of blood inside the heart?

+a.
 Valves in heart

+b.
 Thick muscular walls of ventricles

+c.
 Thin walls of atria

+d.
 All of the above

 Answer: (a)

 Valves ensure that blood doesn’t flow backward when the ventricles or atria contract.
 Since the ventricles have to pump blood into various organs with high pressure, they have thicker walls compared to atria.
-The separation of both the left and right sides blue-black of the heart by valve also helps keep deoxygenated and oxygenated blood from mixing to supply a high amount of oxygen to the body.
+The separation of both the left and right sides blue-black of the heart by the valve also helps keep deoxygenated and oxygenated blood from mixing to supply a high amount of oxygen to the body.

 4. Identify the event that doesn’t occur in the Photosynthesis in the given list.

-Oxidation of carbon to as carbon dioxide.
+a.
+Oxidation of carbon to carbon dioxide.

+b.
 Absorption of light energy by the chlorophyll.

+c.
 Reduction of carbon dioxide to carbohydrates.

+d.
 Conversion of light energy into chemical energy.

 Answer: (a)